 Olympic National Park:

-- Unique Features: Olympic is truly three parks in one.
-From its temperate rainforests, like the Hoh and the Quinault, dripping in green and echoing with the sounds of the Pacific Tree Frog, to the alpine wonderland that is Hurricane Ridge, and the raw, untouched stretches of the Pacific coastline.
-It’s a confluence of ecosystems, making it a biodiversity hotspot.
+- Unique Features: Olympic National Park is undeniably a trifecta of natural splendor within the national parks system.
+From the lush temperate rainforests like the Hoh and the Quinault, adorned in vibrant greenery and alive with the melodies of the Pacific Tree Frog, to the breathtaking alpine landscapes of Hurricane Ridge, and the pristine expanses of the Pacific coastline, it offers a rich tapestry of ecosystems.

 - Duration: A 3-4 day trip is perfect for a wholesome experience, allowing visitors to experience each distinct ecosystem.
 Yet, those on a tighter schedule can opt for day trips to specific regions, such as the Hoh Rainforest or Rialto Beach.